BLUE HORIZON, BOOK 4

 He looked around and saw more bones scattered about.
 He twitched one of his large ears and unconsciously flexed his fingers.
 Had some critter crawled in here, injured or sick, and died in the passage?
 That would account for the odor he smelled.

-The computer tech shrugged his shoulders and stood up, dropping the bone and suddenly feeling out of place in the cave passage.
+The computer tech stood up, dropping the bone and suddenly feeling out of place in the cave passage.
 He checked his watch and noted that he hadn’t been gone as long as he thought he had.
 He took a drink from his canteen and decided to head back to work topside.
-Perhaps he hadn’t yet been missed.
+Perhaps he hadn’t been missed.

 Chk, chk, chk, chk.